 But Courson did.
 And that’s not all.
 Gift after gift, Courson has thought of children first.

 “Harold is the kind of man who sees a need and fills it.
 We never have to ask,” said Mark A. Strother, Boys Ranch interim president and CEO.

-    Courson Joins the Boys Ranch Mission of Helping Children
+Courson Joins the Mission to Help Children

 “I remember once when we accepted 72 emergency admissions,” Strother said.
 “Harold knew those kids would feel displaced and unhappy, and he supplied every single one of those 72 children with new fishing equipment.

 “He pays attention, and he works to make things better for kids.”

 In 1986, Courson was invited to join the board of directors.
 He accepted the responsibility.
 In 1992, he was part of the board’s decision to begin admitting girls.

 “That was the smartest thing we ever did,” Courson said.
 “Mrs. Romersi gave us the money for five houses, but said it had to be for girls.
 She said it was not normal not having girls.
 She was right!
 She was quite a lady.”

 Through the years, Courson was part of many important decisions, but he also acted individually.
 As a supporter of celebrity televangelist Robert Schuller, Courson arranged for Boys Ranch to be mentioned during every broadcast of the “Hour of Power,” bringing in thousands of dollars in donations.

 “I just knew I was doing a heck of a lot of good for every one of those kids,” he said.
 “Every one of those kids needed somebody to kind of stand up for them.
 I was one on the board who saw those kids got everything they needed.”